amterp/stid/README.md

 | Base-64, UNIX epoch, hour, 5 random chars                  | `B2TXxM3k1`         |
 | Base-16, UNIX epoch, millisecond, 6 random chars           | `19628e9e59adc559d` |

-## Why STID?
+## Why FlexIDs?

-There are alternatives like UUIDs, NanoIDs, ULIDs, etc, so what does STID offer over these?
+There are alternatives like UUIDs, NanoIDs, ULIDs, etc, so what do FIDs offer over these?

 - **Configurability:** Fine-tune the epoch, tick size, alphabet, and random suffix length to precisely balance ID length, sortability, and collision resistance for your specific needs.
   - Need short IDs for a system with a known limited lifespan?
 Adjust the epoch and tick size.
   - Need higher collision resistance within a tick?
 Increase the random length.
-- **Brevity:** By configuring the epoch and tick size appropriately, STID can often generate significantly shorter IDs than alternatives like ULID or UUID, while retaining chronological sortability.
+- **Brevity:** By configuring the epoch and tick size appropriately, FlexID can generate significantly shorter IDs than alternatives like ULID or UUID, while retaining chronological sortability.
 - **Simplicity:** The underlying concept (time prefix + random suffix) is straightforward and easy to reason about.

 ## Performance

-Generating STIDs is very fast!
-There's no state or locking -- they'll generate as fast as your CPU can go!
+Generating FIDs is very fast!
+There's no state or locking - they'll generate as fast as your CPU can go!

 Benchmarking on an Apple M2 Pro, I get ~235 nanoseconds / op, or around 4-5 million IDs per second.